Scientific Program Agenda

 Final program content may be distributed across multiple sessions / workshops

-Sessions Track: If (and how) to personalize TMS
+Sessions Track A: If (and how) to personalize TMS

 Mark George, MD - Establishing optimal dose and objective outcome indicators for TMS